green-arrow/react-firestore/README.md

 your render function, in the event that you need more control over your interactions with Firestore.

+## Disclaimer

+This project is still a work in progress and in an alpha state.
+The API may update frequently.

 ## Table of Contents

 * [Installation](#installation)